ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 Setting the `validators` option to an adapter with the same schema as on the server, is the most convenient and recommended way.
 Just put the schema in a shared directory, `$lib/schemas` for example, and import it on the client as well as on the server.

-Adding a adapter on the client will increase the client bundle size a bit, since the validation library now has to be imported there too.
+Adding an adapter on the client will increase the client bundle size a bit, since the validation library now has to be imported there too.
 But the client-side adapter is optimized to be as small as possible, so it shouldn't be too much of an issue.
 To use it, append `Client` to the adapter import, for example:

 ```ts
 import { valibotClient } from 'sveltekit-superforms/adapters';